ARTICLE JURY DUTY Sample Clauses

 ARTICLE JURY DUTY.
 An employee who has completed the probationary period and who is required to serve on a jury, or is subpoenaed as a Crown witness, will be paid the difference between regular pay (exclusive of overtime or any premium) and that received for such service, provided reports for work on any day is not required to service on a jury or remain at the courtroom.
 The maximum payment under this clause shall not exceed fifteen (15) working days in any twelve (12) month’s period.

 ARTICLE JURY DUTY.
-If an employee is required to serve as a juror in any court of law, or is required to attend as a witness in a court proceeding in which the Crown is a party, or is required by subpoena to attend a court of law or inquest in connection with a case arising from the employee's duties at the Nursing Home, the employee shall not lose regular pay because of such attendance, provided that the employee:
+If an employee is required to serve as a juror in any court of law or required by subpoena to attend a court of law in connection with a case arising from her duties at the Hospital or in a case in which the Crown is a party, she shall not lose her regular pay because of such attendance provided that she:

 ARTICLE JURY DUTY.
-An employee called for duty shall be reimbursed by the Company for the difference . between jury duty fees and the wage he would otherwise would have received (not in excess of eight hours per day or forty hours per week) for the actual time he is necessarily required to be absent from work.
+An employee called for jury duty shall be reimbursed by the Company for the difference between duty fees; and the wage otherwise would have received (not in excess of (8) hours per day or forty (40) hours per week) for the actual time is necessarily required to be absent from by reason of such duty.
+ARTICLE EDUCATION, TRAINING, AND DEVELOPMENT

 AutoNDA by SimpleDocs